About

 Research

-Examining the current environment
+Examining the current online shopping environment.

 • Understand the process of how people currently shop for clothing online.